What Does 'Containment' Of A Fire Mean, Exactly?

 CHASING THE FIRE

-For a big, wind-driven fire like the Tick Fire burning in Santa Clarita, containment work doesn't actually happen on what most people would think of as the front lines, Lester explained.
+For those big, wind-driven fires we're used to here in California, containment work doesn't actually happen on what most people would think of as the front lines, Lester explained.

 "We're essentially heeling in on that fire and chasing it down... going around it, and trying to make sure that it won't jump back the other way," he said. "[Crews are] going to slowly go all the way around and in a big circle — depending on the perimeter of the fire — and they're going to do containment all the way around until there's 100%."